raizen74/aws-sysops/README.md

 ## SSO
 **Permission sets** define the level of access that users and groups have to an AWS account.
 Permission sets are stored in AWS SSO and provisioned to the AWS account as IAM roles.

+**SSO uses IAM roles**

+The company is using federated login with AWS SSO.
+In this setup, the process results in using the `AssumeRole* API` actions to assume an **IAM role that has a permissions policy attached granting the necessary permissions**.
+SSO uses IAM roles.
 ## KMS
 When you import key material into a CMK, the CMK is permanently associated with that key material.
 You can reimport the same key material, but you cannot import different key material into that CMK.
 Also, you cannot enable automatic key rotation for a CMK with imported key material.
 However, you can manually rotate a CMK with imported key material.